macgreene14/forest-fuel-finder/README.md

 # Forest Fuel Finder Web App

-The **Forest Fuel Finder** web app is a tool that allows users to view USDA raster maps related to forest fuel levels and conditions on a Mapbox map.
+The **Forest Fuel Finder** web app is a tool that allows users to view USDA raster maps related to forest fuel collection areas around Bozeman, MT on a Mapbox map.
 This app is built with Next.js and styled with Tailwind CSS.
 The deployed application is hosted at https://forest-fuel-finder.vercel.app/.

 ## Features